Gouldilocks/Canvas-Grading-Script/README.md

 ### Setting up dependencies

-The three dependencies for this script are bash, expect, and unzip.
-To be added is support for .rar files, but that will be in a future update, as very few students use .rar files
+The three dependencies for this script are bash, expect, unzip, and unrar.

 #### For mac users, go into a terminal and type:
 ```